How to Setup a Business the Best Way for Building Business Credit

 Credit providers will research your corporation on the internet.
 It is best if they learned everything directly from your corporate website.
 Not having a company website can hurt your chances of getting corporate credit.
 You need it to be a professional website.

 Use places like TemplateMonster.com and Upwork.com and get a site up cheap and fast.
 Get a professional logo from Fiverr.
 Buy web hosting from a company like GoDaddy.
-Do not use Weebly or Wix.
+Try not to use Weebly or Wix.
 This is because you want it to be your domain, not domain.wix.com.
 Your domain should be your business name, if possible

 Web Domain and Professional Website: Details

 You need a company email address for your business.
 This email must be on the same domain as your website.
 Use a professional email address such as [email protected].
 It often comes with a website domain provider such as GoDaddy.
 This is not just professional; it also greatly helps your chances of getting approval from a credit provider.
 Do not use Yahoo, AOL, Gmail, Hotmail, or similar kinds of email.

 You must have a bank account devoted strictly to your business.
 The IRS does not want you commingling funds.
 Make accounting easier and reduce the risk of audit at tax time.
 Keep personal and business funds separate.
 The simplest way to do this is with a separate account.

 Your business banking history is vital to your future success of being able to secure larger business loans.
 The date you open your business bank account is the day that lenders consider your business to have started.
 So if you incorporated your business 10 years ago, but just opened the business bank account yesterday, then your business started yesterday.

 The longer your business banking history, the better your borrowing potential is.

 Look to the future.
 It’s bank (and other) loans, and other kinds of funding.
 Set your business up for bank loan approval success.
 Keep a balance of $10,000 or more, for at least three months.
 This gives you a Low 5 Bank Rating.